Joe Brown (judge): Career

 After graduating from law school, Brown moved to Memphis, Tennessee to work as an attorney for the Legal Services Corporation.
 Brown later worked for the Equal Employment Opportunity Commission.
 By 1978, Brown became the first African-American prosecutor in Memphis, and he later directed the Memphis public defender's office.
 He would later open his own law practice before being elected as a judge on the State Criminal Court of Shelby County, Tennessee in 1990.
-While on the bench he was known for his sometimes unusual sentences, such as, sentencing a child molester to confess to his church congregation and ordering a drug trafficker to apologize in a newspaper letter.
+While on the bench he was known for his sometimes unusual sentences, such as sentencing a child molester to confess to his church congregation and ordering a drug trafficker to apologize in a newspaper letter.

 Brown was thrust into the national spotlight while presiding over James Earl Ray's last appeal of his conviction for the assassination of Martin Luther King Jr. Brown was removed from the reopened investigation of King's murder due to alleged bias.
 It was during this time that Brown caught the attention of the producers of Judge Judy.

 In March 2014, Brown won the Democratic primary for the position of Shelby County district attorney.
-He lost the general election to Republican incumbent Amy Weirich by 65% to 35%, after making comments about her sexuality.Brown asserted that Weirich’s "husband moved out and took the kids," and that "she needs to come out of the closet."
-Weirich responded: "It’s a sad day that someone that out of touch with reality considers himself a viable candidate for one of the important positions in Shelby County."
+He lost the general election to Republican incumbent Amy Weirich by 65% to 35%, after making comments about her sexuality.Brown asserted that Weirich's "husband moved out and took the kids," and that "she needs to come out of the closet."
+Weirich responded: "It's a sad day that someone that out of touch with reality considers himself a viable candidate for one of the important positions in Shelby County."

 In August 2015, Brown served five days in the Shelby County Jail after having been held in contempt of court in March 2014.
 Brown apparently raised his voice and interrupted a magistrate judge while representing a woman seeking child support in Shelby County Juvenile Court.
-Brown claimed that the sentence was excessive, and that he should have only been fined; Dan Michael, the Shelby County Juvenile Court chief magistrate that found Brown in contempt, responded that "This is not Hollywood.
+Brown claimed that the sentence was excessive, and that he should have only been fined; Harold Horne, the Shelby County Juvenile Court chief magistrate that found Brown in contempt, responded that "This is not Hollywood.
 This is the real thing and as an officer of the court he should have known better."

-Responding to a bar discipline complaint filed regarding the contempt incident, Brown declared himself unable to adequately defend himself as a result of health issues including type II diabetes, hypertension, and stress.
+Responding to a bar discipline complaint filed regarding the contempt incident, Brown declared himself unable to adequately defend himself as a result of health issues, including type II diabetes, hypertension, and stress.
 His law license was entered on the disability inactive list (suspending his ability to practice law in Tennessee), and the discipline case was placed on indefinite hold until such a time as Brown is healthy enough to face the complaint.

-Brown is an Independent candidate for the 2023 Memphis mayoral election.
+Brown was an Independent candidate for the 2023 Memphis mayoral election.
+He finished 7th.